infinum/android-handbook/Continuous integration.md

 * support for all kinds of programming languages
 * free of charge for the first container
-* support for static code checkers (Lint, Findbugs, PMD, Checkstyle)
+* support for static code checkers (Lint, FindBugs, PMD, Checkstyle)
-* no additional configuration is needed
+* no additional configuration needed
 * everything is maintained and updated by their support team

 However, CircleCI currently supports only GitHub repositories, and it uses the default Android emulator, so your execution times are a little bit longer than expected.
-You'll also need admin privileges to the GitHub's repository which you want to connect CircleCI to.
+You'll also need admin privileges to the GitHub's repository to which you want to connect CircleCI.

-Also, as CircleCI is a cloud-based solution, your code gets cloned to a remote server, which could pose a security problem for your client.
+Also, since CircleCI is a cloud-based solution, your code is cloned to a remote server, which could pose a security problem for your client.

 ## Configuration